Kostenloser Versand

 billerbeck Blog Schlaf_Wolfsstunde-Organuhr

-The term wolf hour is used in sleep research to describe the night-time waking phase that regularly occurs in many people between 2 or 3 am and 4 am.
+In sleep research, the term wolf hour is used to describe the nocturnal waking phase that regularly occurs in many people between 2 or 3 am and 4 am.
 This phenomenon does not only affect those who already suffer from sleep disorders and problems sleeping through the night, but can occur for everyone – sometimes more, sometimes less pronounced.
-Researchers have given the somewhat eerie name to this nocturnal wakefulness as a reminiscence of the past, of the time when everyone slept indoors in the dead of night while the wolves were out hunting.
+Researchers gave the somewhat eerie name to this nocturnal wakefulness as a reminiscence of the past, of a time when everyone slept indoors in the dead of night while wolves hunted outside.

 What is the cause of the wolf hour?

 As mysterious as the phenomenon of wolf hour may seem, the reasons for it have been researched.
 As with almost all processes in our body, hormones are involved.
-The interaction between the hormones melatonin, serotonin and cortisol is just as responsible for the wolf hour as the fact that the brain naturally has less blood flow at this time.
+The interaction between the hormones melatonin, serotonin and cortisol is just as responsible for wolf hour as the fact that the brain is naturally less supplied with blood at this time.

 These three hormones are often out of balance between 2 or 3 a.m. and 4 a.m., which leads to lighter sleep and frequent waking.
-Added to this is the reduced blood supply to the brain, which can lead to rather negative sensations.
+In addition, the blood supply to the brain is reduced, which can intensify negative sensations.
 The person suddenly awakened in the middle of the night begins to brood, fears and worries can take over and keep the carousel of thoughts going round and round.
 As a result, it takes a long time to fall asleep again.
+Anyone who regularly wakes up at the same time should therefore also take a look at the organ clock, as it can provide valuable information about possible physical or emotional causes.

 The theory of the Chinese organ clock on the nocturnal waking phases